Highway Gothic: Worldwide

 Indonesia formerly used the typeface from 1993 until 2014, regulated by Ministry of Transportation's law No. 62 year 1993.
 However, in 2014, Ministry of Transportation passed a regulation to introduce new road signs, being replaced with the new Clearview typeface.

-In Spain, Series E is the base for Autopista typeface, used on Spanish motorways and freeways (Autopistas/ Autovias).
+In Spain, Series E is the base for Autopista typeface, formerly used on Spanish autopistas and autovías.

 The Netherlands uses a derivative of the FHWA Alphabet Series typeface designed by the ANWB and the Dutch highways and waterways authority.
 The original set included two of the six series in the original typeface—RWS-Ee (wide, based on Series E (M)) and RWS-Cc (narrow, based on Series C) or ANWB-Ee (regular) and ANWB-Cc (condensed).
 Since 1997 the signs placed by the ANWB have used a new font called ANWB-Uu.
 Signs of other manufacturers continued using the old fonts.
 Since 2015 the ANWB-Uu font is not used any more on new signs; it has been replaced by RWS-Ee and the newly-designed RWS-Dd (based on the FHWA series D).

 In Russia, Channel One used this font for its clock ident from 1996 to 2000.

-Variants of the font are used in Turkey, Brazil, and until 2023, Saudi Arabia.
+Road signs in Saudi Arabia used variants of the typeface before 2023, when the Transport font replaced it.